AylaJones/10043/_includes/pages/texts/en/support/donation.md

 The rest of the donation will be prorated and returned to everyone.
 Your support helps us to do the following:

-- Counseling lawyers for help and advice
+- Counseling lawyers for help and advice;
-- Legal expense
+- Legal expense;

 <p align="center">
     <img src="https://10043.org/assets/images/donations.png">